 If you are charged with driving under the influence of alcohol or any other substances, a Des Moines drunk driving lawyer from McCarthy & Hamrock, P.C. can fight for your rights.
-Our lawyers can push back against accusations of drunk driving, using our more than 40 years of combined experienced to advocate for you.
-We can seek the best possible results for you, challenging test results or the details of your arrest.
+Our lawyers can push back against accusations of drunk driving, using our more than 40 years of combined experience to advocate for you.
+We can seek the best possible results for you, challenging test results, or the details of your arrest.
 We can also represent you in any legal hearings that may occur that are related to DUI charges.
-Call us today at (888) 317-4978 to set up a free consultation.
+Call us today at (515) 279-9700 to set up a free consultation.

 - OWI Laws in Iowa